 Signs and Symptoms

-The diagnosis of hyperkalemia may be suggested based on symptoms and physical examination – but these are typically none specific.
-Definitive diagnosis is always made with laboratory confirmation of your serum potassium level.
+Hyperkalemia diagnosis may be suggested based on symptoms and physical examination – but these are typically none specific.
+A definitive diagnosis is always made with laboratory confirmation of your serum potassium level.

 Other commonly ordered blood tests include a CMP (comprehensive metabolic panel), CBC (complete blood cell count), and thyroid function (TSH, free T4).
 Your doctor will also usually screen for diabetes.
 If you recently had trauma or performed vigorous exercise, they may obtain a creatine phosphokinase (CPK) level.

-If your potassium is significantly elevated, you doctor will likely order an EKG (electrocardiogram) to evaluate the electrical activity of your heart.
+If your potassium is significantly elevated, your doctor will likely order an EKG (electrocardiogram) to evaluate the electrical activity of your heart.

 Hyperkalemia Medication and Treatment